Ravindu-Mihirana/Ai-Vuln-Scanner/README.md

 2. **Run the data collection engine:** `python3 main.py`
 3. **Enter the target IP** when prompted (e.g., `192.168.56.102` for a Metasploitable VM).
 4. The script will run Nmap and Gobuster, then save a features file (`data/<target>_features.json`).

+**Note:** Nikto scans can be slow (15-30 minutes per target).
+Please be patient.
+This provides crucial data for the AI model.

 #### Auto-Labeling Your Scan:
 After scanning a **known vulnerable target** (like Metasploitable), run the labeler script: